jshjulian/InstagramFollower/README.md

 # InstagramFollower
-follows instagram users from a text file list
+follows instagram users from a text file list using selenium